I originally made these Boston Cream Pie Cupcakes years ago as part of a States Unit Study my now 18-year-old was doing in middle school.

 After your cupcakes are done baking, take them out to cool.
 While they are cooling, make your filling.

-For the filling I wanted a thicker more whipped cream consistency, so I used sugar free vanilla pudding mixed with heavy whipping cream.
-I used the sugar free because it was all I had on hand plus I find it gives me more of the whipped cream consistency I wanted.
+I wanted a thicker, more whipped cream consistency for the filling, so I used sugar-free vanilla pudding mixed with heavy whipping cream.
+I used the sugar-free because it was all I had on hand, plus I find it gives me more of the whipped cream consistency I wanted.

-Just put the package of pudding in a mixing bowl and add in two cups of heavy whipping cream and beat the mixture until you have whipped cream!
+Just put the pudding package in a mixing bowl and add in two cups of heavy whipping cream, and beat the mixture until you have whipped cream!

 Now get a ziplock bag and fill it with your pudding, cutting off one of the corners.
 Use this like a decorating bag and fill your cupcakes.
-When your’e done put the top you cut off back on.
+When you are done, put the top you cut off back on.

-Now you need to make the chocolate frosting that goes over the cupakes.
+Now you need to make the chocolate frosting that goes over the cupcakes.

-For the chocolate you will need unsweet baking chocolate, butter, powdered sugar, vanilla and water.
+You will need unsweet baking chocolate, butter, powdered sugar, vanilla, and water for the chocolate.

-Chill them in the fridge until your are ready to eat!
+Chill them in the fridge until you’re ready to eat!
 And enjoy!